microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/Before the HOL - Securing the IoT end to end.md

        -  A Stream Analytics job.

-       -  App service plan.
+       -  App service plan

-       -  Azure Cosmos DB Account.
+       -  Azure Cosmos DB Account

-       -  Several virtual machanies and supported resources (oilwells-edgevm, oilwells-001, oilwells-002).
+       -  Several virtual machanes and supported resources (oilwells-edgevm, oilwells-001, oilwells-002).

-       -  Event Hubs namespace.
+       -  Event Hubs namespace

-       -  IoT Hub (located in Centra US region).
+       -  IoT Hub (located in Central US region).

-       -  IoT Provisioning Service.
+       -  IoT Provisioning Service

-       -  Azure Key Vault.
+       -  Azure Key Vault

-       -  Time Series Insights environment.
+       -  Time Series Insights environment

-    >NOTE: Not all of these resources may be used in the current version of the hands on labs
+    >**Note**: Not all of these resources may be used in the current version of the hands-on labs.

     ![Created items list This screenshot is a list of the items that were created, including the items listed above. ](Images/Hands-onlabstep-bystep-securitytheiotendtoendimages/media/beforehol-image8.png)